kobelobster/googlesitemapparser/README.md

 #### Sitemap
 Parses sitemap URLs of your choice.
 Supports `.xml`, `.xml.gz` and plain text.
 #### robots.txt
 Searches for Sitemap entries in the robots.txt and parses those files.
-Also downloads/extracts gzip compressed sitemaps and searches for them

 ## Getting Started